Urban Moonlight: A New Genre in 19th Century European Painting

 According to the Catholic calendar, the second day of Christmas commemorates St. Stephen.
 He was a young deacon in the community of Jerusalem who became the first martyr in the name of Jesus, an event recounted in Acts 7.
 Let’s spend this Boxing Day with St Stephen!

-The work by Rembrandt was influenced by this painting by Adam Elsheimer.
+The work of Rembrandt was influenced by this painting by Adam Elsheimer.
 Here, Stephen utters his last words to the heavens, which open up to let the divine light out.
 Elsheimer originated from Frankfurt, but as many painters of his era, he moved permanently to Rome.
 Before that, however, he spent some time in Venice.
 There, he got to know Tintoretto‘s paintings, which made a huge impact on his own painting style.

 This oil painting is a part of a diptych originally placed in Collegiate Church of Notre-Dame in Melun in northern France.
 Etienne Chevalier, the treasurer of King Charles VII of France, commissioned the court painter Fouquet to depict him with his patron saint, here represented with the instrument of his martyrdom, as iconography required.
 Mother Mary with Child is on the second panel, now hosted by Royal Museum of Fine Arts in Antwerp.
 Notice that St Stephen is holding his right hand on Etienne’s shoulder, what a statement!
 I would also like to be such good friends with saints…